Our Model & Our Team

 Ashton is a Licensed Clinical Mental Health Counselor, National Board Certified Counselor, and an Eagala Certified Mental Health professional.
 Ashton holds a Master’s Degree in Clinical Mental Health Counseling from the University of Alabama at Birmingham and a Bachelor’s Degree in Psychology from UNC-Asheville.
 She has extensive training in Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and mindfulness.

-Ashton helps young adults cope with anxiety, boundary setting, and self-acceptance.
+Ashton works with adult women to cope with anxiety, depression, and self-acceptance.
 She also works with animal care professionals (veterinarians, vet techs, wildlife rehabilitators, etc.) to combat burnout, compassion fatigue, and depression, while learning to achieve greater work-life balance and love their career again.
-Ashton owns her own private practice with offices in Mooresville and Winston Salem, NC.
+Ashton owns her own private practice offering tele-health sessions.
 She accepts private pay, BCBS-NC, and Cigna.

 Send her an email: AshtonBurdickLCMHC@protonmail.com

-Hunter works with clients experiencing depression, anxiety, life changes, relationship conflict and is especially passionate about working with children and families affected by special needs, such as autism.
-Hunter also has a deep understanding of chronic illnesses and their impact on mental health and overall functioning.
-Her office is at Thrive Counseling & Wellness in Mooresville and she accepts private pay, BCBS and Medicaid.
+Hunter works with clients of all ages experiencing depression, anxiety, life changes, and relationship conflict.
+She is especially passionate about working with children and families affected by special needs and has a deep understanding of chronic illnesses and their impact on mental health.
+Hunter owns Blossom LKN in Mooresville and accepts private pay, BCBS and Cigna.

 Send her an email: firstname.lastname@example.org